shipdocs/vibe-coding-mcp-end-2-end-testing/mcp-puppeteer-test/README.md

-# MCP Puppeteer Test
+# MCP Puppeteer Test with Roo-Code and Augment Integration

-This project is a Node.js program designed to automatically set up an MCP server (or proxy server) and run Puppeteer-based browser automation tests on a target website.
-It supports dynamic websites including React apps, performs error detection, usability checks, and logs detailed notes for further analysis and repair using an LLM.
+This project is a Node.js program designed to automatically set up an MCP server and run Puppeteer-based browser automation tests on a target website.
+It supports dynamic websites including React apps, performs error detection, usability checks, and logs detailed notes for further analysis and repair using LLMs.
+The program integrates with VSCode AI extensions like Roo-Code and Augment via the Model Context Protocol (MCP).

 ## Features

-- Automatic MCP server setup (stub implementation, extendable)
+- MCP server implementation exposing resources and accepting commands via MCP protocol
-- Puppeteer automation for login, navigation, and analysis
+- Puppeteer automation for login, navigation, autonomous exploration, and analysis
 - Handles React and dynamic content
 - Comprehensive error detection and logging
-- Graceful stopping on errors or dead ends
+- Bidirectional communication with Roo-Code and Augment for AI-guided testing
 - Easy configuration via `config.json` or interactive prompt on first run
-- Structured output for LLM consumption
+- Structured output for LLM consumption and AI extension integration

 ## Setup